 As individuals, our day-to-day lives have altered beyond recognition; as a collective, we have had our eyes opened to the privileges some hold and the unconscious biases that impact others; and, as an industry, we are navigating obstacles at every turn.

-Join Retail Week at the free Be Inspired virtual conference to help build an environment where everyone feels supported and empowered.
-OLIO and Wakuda are among the speakers.
+The Be Inspired virtual conference offered insights and advice to help retailers build an environment where everyone feels supported and empowered.
+Watch the sessions for free on-demand here (scroll to bottom of page).